tbrouns/paser/README.md

 addpath(genpath('C:\Path\To\paser-master'));
 ```

+Note that PASER also relies on the "Signal Processing" and "Statistics and Machine Learning" MATLAB toolboxes.
+In the future, we would like to remove these dependencies by finding alternative functions.

 ## Quick start

 To verify that the toolbox is working, you can download a test data set at: